sangria-graphql/sangria-graphql.github.io/learn.md

 ```

 The use of these macros is completely optional, they just provide a bit of convenience when you need it.
 [Schema Definition DSL](#schema-definition) is the primary way to define a schema.

 You can also influence the derivation by either providing a list of settings to the macro or using `@GraphQL*` annotations (these are `StaticAnnotation`s and only used to customize a macro code generation - they are erased at the runtime).
 This provides a very flexible way to derive GraphQL types based on your domain model - you can customize almost any aspect of the resulting GraphQL type (change names, add descriptions, add fields, deprecate fields, etc.).

-In order to discover other GraphQL types, macro uses implicits.
+In order to discover other GraphQL types, the macros use implicits.
 So if you derive interdependent types, make sure to make them implicitly available in the scope.

 ### ObjectType Derivation